Last updated: January 27, 2023

 The text editor is used by the HTTP message editor for displaying the content of requests and responses, and is elsewhere within Burp for displaying any plain text.
 It provides a number of useful features to make it easier to read different kinds of text and help you to analyze the content.

 When syntax colorizing is enabled, the editor also displays mouse-over popups showing the decoded values of syntax items where appropriate.
 For HTTP requests, the popups perform URL-decoding, and for responses they perform HTML-decoding.

-The editor currently supports pretty printing of the following text formats:
+In the Pretty tab, supported text formats will automatically be prettified in the text editor.
+The editor currently supports pretty printing of the following formats: